-There are a variety of issues that arise in the lives of divorced families with children, and in families of single parents living separately sharing the custody of one or more children.
-Obviously raising a child is a trying task even for married parents.
+There are a variety of issues that arise in the lives of divorced families with children.
+And in families of single parents living separately sharing the custody of one or more children.
+Raising a child is a trying task even for married parents.
 Shared parenting or joint custody arrangements tend to be even more difficult to parent a child through.
 However, most divorce, separated or single parents can successfully maneuver the ups and downs of shared parenting.
 There are times when problems arise that seem insurmountable and which may need to addressed in a court action or mediation.
 When you believe such an issue involving child custody has arisen, it is best to seek the advice of a family law attorney before proceeding with any action to change child custody.
 With the wise counsel of a divorce lawyer you will be able to make the proper decision of how to proceed to modify or change child custody.

 What leads a parent to seek a change in custody?

 Purple Law Firm’s Chattanooga divorce lawyers are experienced in divorce, and all family law matters like child custody and child support.
 If you believe that a change in custody may be necessary, or just want to know your rights as a custodial -primary residential, or non-custodial parent -alternate residential parent, contact a child custody attorney in Chattanooga, Tennessee for a consultation.
-If the matter is of an urgent or emergency nature contact an attorney for immediate resolution. [/important]
+If the matter is of an urgent or emergency nature contact an attorney for immediate resolution.

 Mediation or Court to Resolve Child Custody Issues?

-To Get Legal Advice about Child Custody Issues
+Get Legal Advice about Child Custody Issues

 Purple Law Firm family law attorneys in Chattanooga serve clients with child custody or divorce issues in Chattanooga, Hamilton County, Cleveland, Bradley County, Dayton, Rhea County, and surrounding Tennessee areas.
-Our Chattanooga lawyers are licensed to practice law in Tennessee.
+Our Chattanooga divorce lawyers are licensed to practice law in Tennessee.

-Suggested article – Attorney Profile of Jim Purple, Chattanooga Family Law Attorney
+Read this: Attorney Profile of Jim Purple, Chattanooga Family Law Attorney